dokeash/Customer_Segmentation_Arvato_Financial_Services/README.md

 #### Summary
-Notebook have 4 main parts:
+Notebook mainly have 4 parts, which covers:

 Part 0: Get to Know the Data : All of the cells in this part are about cleaning data and exploring data.